Design and Culture Influence Conversion:

-Digital marketing and website optimisation is about getting visitors to take action.
+Digital marketing and website optimisation is about persuading visitors to take action.
 But what if your visitors come from a range of different countries and cultures?
-Will one strategy work for all of your different site visitors?
-Design and culture are highly interrelated and yet little allowance is often made by some websites for cross-cultural influences.
+Will one strategy work for all visitors even though they come from different cultures?
+Design and culture are highly interrelated and yet little allowance is often made by some websites for cross-cultural differences.

 Culture has a deep and pervasive influence on how people perceive and react to web content.
 For global brands in particular it is important to consider how people from different cultures interpret and respond to such variants as colour, language, images and technology to be able to serve optimal content.

 Design does not evolve in a cultural vacuum.
 McDonald’s for instance has a separate website and uses different colours for every country they operate in.
 They do not attempt to have a consistent brand design and website for consistency’s sake.
 They appreciate that design and culture are closely related.

 The most influential research studies on cultural differences in communication were conducted by the anthropologists Geert Hofstede while at IBM and Edward T Hall when he taught inter- cultural communications skills at the US State Department.
 Their research studies are a must for anyone wanting to develop culturally responsive design and content as they provide many important insights into how design and culture are highly interrelated.